4 Reasons Why Being a Work at Home Mom is Worth It

 1. God’s Economy Works

 Truly, God gives us all that we need for our welfare.
 Whether working outside of or inside our homes, His economy works.
 Certainly, with the advent of technology there are many options for mothers to be able to work from home.
 Since we each have something to offer, we can create work for ourselves and utilize Gods’ economy.
+The following ideas are inspired by A Guide to American Christian Education ©1987 by James B. Rose, p.
+400-401:

 - Gifts, talents, interests.
 Being that He has given all of us gifts, talents, and interests to steward, we each have at least on starting point.